According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 The most effective way of getting organic traffic to your website is by posting relevant and high-quality content that is authentic and reader-friendly.

 There are some ways in which you can increase your organic traffic if you do not want paid ads:

 - Optimize your website: Make sure your website has all the essential keywords that are necessary to rank in SERPs.

-- Make the interface user-friendly so that there are less chances of bounce rate.
+- Make the interface user-friendly so that there are fewer chances of bounce rate.

-- Do not forget to fill the space for title and meta description.
+- Do not forget to fill the space for the title and meta description.

 35. Paid Advertisement